INTERNAL TRAINING (Academic year)

 This quiz will test your understanding of R2P and highlight key points of information and nuances in the norm.
 You certainly may refer to the training documents while taking the quiz, and are encouraged to contact our directors of Research and Recruitment if you have any questions.

-This quiz is due exactly 3 weeks from the date on which your letter of appointment is sent.
-(E.g. If you receive your letter on the 19th of January, you will need to complete the quiz by the 9th of February).
-If professional or academic considerations make completion of this quiz within the three-week timeline impossible, please contact firstname.lastname@example.org and outline the details of your situation.
+If professional or academic considerations make completion of this quiz within this timeline impossible, please contact firstname.lastname@example.org and outline the details of your situation.